NomicFoundation/hardhat/docs/tutorial/8-frontend/README.md

 }
 ```

-As we mentioned before, Metamask injects an Ethereum provider into the browser by storing it inside `window.ethereum`.
-As this provider comes locked by default, we need to check if it has been unlocked.
+As we mentioned before, Metamask injects an Ethereum `Provider` into the browser by storing it inside `window.ethereum`.
+As this `Provider` comes locked by default, we need to check if it has been unlocked.
 One common way of doing this is by reading `window.ethereum.selectedAddress` as it is used to store the active wallet account.

-Second, if the provider has been unlocked, `ethers` is initialized:
+Second, if the `Provider` has been unlocked, `ethers` is initialized:

 ```jsx
 _provider = new ethers.providers.Web3Provider(window.ethereum);